Home

 std::cerr << Plocal << std::endl;

-The output is: (-0.500004 0.499998 -0.499997).
+The output is: (-0.500004, 0.499998, -0.499997).

-The coordinates are not precisely (-0.5, 0.5, -0.5) because of some floating point precision issue and also because we've truncated the input point world coordinates, but if we round it off to one decimal place, we get (-0.5, 0.5, -0.5) which is the correct result.
+The coordinates are not precisely \([-0.5, 0.5, -0.5]\) due to some floating point precision issues and because we've truncated the input point's world coordinates, but rounding to one decimal place, we get \([-0.5, 0.5, -0.5]\), which is the correct result.

-At this point of the chapter, you should understand the difference between the world/global and local coordinate systems and how to transform points or vectors from one system to the other (and vice versa).
+At this point in the chapter, you should understand the difference between the world/global and local coordinate systems and how to transform points or vectors from one system to the other (and vice versa).

 Camera Coordinate System and Camera Space

-Figure 8: when you create a camera, by default, it is aligned along the world coordinate system's negative z-axis.
+Figure 5: when you create a camera, by default, it is aligned along the world coordinate system's negative z-axis.
 This is a convention used by most 3D applications.

-Figure 9: transforming the camera coordinate system with the camera-to-world transformation matrix.
+Figure 6: transforming the camera coordinate system with the camera-to-world transformation matrix.

-To summarize: if we want to convert the coordinates of a point in 3D from world space (which is the space in which points are defined in a 3D scene) to the space of a local coordinate system, we need to multiply the point world coordinates by the inverse of the local-to-world matrix.
+To summarize: if we want to convert the coordinates of a point in 3D from world space (which is the space in which points are defined in a 3D scene) to the space of a local coordinate system, we need to multiply the point's world coordinates by the inverse of the local-to-world matrix.

-Of the Importance of Converting Points to Camera Space
+The Importance of Converting Points to Camera Space

-Let's recall that what we are trying to achieve is to compute P', the coordinates of a point P from the 3D scene on the surface of a canvas, which is the 2D surface where the image of the scene will be drawn (the canvas is also called the projection plane, or in CG, the image plane).
-If you trace a line from P to the eye (the origin of the camera coordinate system), P' is the line's point of intersection with the canvas (Figure 10).
-When the point P coordinates are defined with respect to the camera coordinate system, computing the position of P' is trivial.
-If you look at Figure 10, which shows a side view of our setup, you can see that by construction, we can trace two triangles \(\triangle ABC\) and \(\triangle AB'C'\), where:
+Let's revisit our goal: we aim to compute P', the coordinates of a point P from the 3D scene, on the surface of a canvas.
+This surface, where the image of the scene will be drawn, is also referred to as the projection plane, or in computer graphics, the image plane.
+If you trace a line from P to the eye (the origin of the camera coordinate system), P' is where this line intersects the canvas (as shown in Figure 7).
+When the coordinates of point P are defined with respect to the camera coordinate system, computing the position of P' becomes straightforward.
+If you observe Figure 7, which displays a side view of our setup, you'll notice we can draw two triangles \(\triangle ABC\) and \(\triangle AB'C'\), where:

 The triangles \(\triangle ABC\) and \(\triangle AB'C'\) are said to be similar (similar triangles have the same shape but different sizes).
-Similar triangles have an interesting property: the ratio between their adjacent and opposite sides is the same.
-In other words:
+Similar triangles share a crucial property: the ratio between their corresponding sides is the same.
+Specifically:

 $${ BC \over AB } = { B'C' \over AB' }.$$